ildarmgt/arbot/readme.md

     }

   Also need initial settings file (like what bots to run initially).
-  In project root folder, create `settings.json` (e.g. `touch settings.json`) and fill with something like this example:
+  In project root folder, create `settings.json` (e.g. `touch settings.json`).
+  Fill (e.g. `gedit settings.json`) with something like this example for 2 trading bots plus BTCUSD price fetching:

     {
       "bots": [